COVID-19: Patient & Stakeholder Engagement resources

 COVID-19 studies and initiatives including Patient & Stakeholder Engagement

 Cochrane has created the TaskExchange platform that connects people needing help with their systematic review with people who have the time and skills to help.
 The tasks vary in difficulty and the levels of knowledge required.
 More information can be found here and this link leads directly to the COVID-19 topic area on TaskExchange.
 Cochrane also initiated “Cochrane Crowd”, where people can perform screening tasks to support research.
+You can find an overview of the Cochrane COVID-19 resources here.

 In addition, Cochrane currently recruits consumers to be a part of a COVID-19 “consumer rapid response group” which will participate in working on rapid reviews of evidence.
 They are particularly looking for people who are affected by COVID-19, e.g. persons who are ill or have recovered from COVID-19 and/or their family members, or who is at high risk of COVID-19 infection.
 More information is available here.